sumura80/medplus-heroku-deploy/README.md

 1. Posting comment in show page.
 2. Changing user own picture/image in account page.
 3. Sign Up / Sign In / Sign Out / Cancel the account.(Devise).
+4. LIKE button
+5. Vote button (The more vote you get from users, the higher your post goes up)

 ## [App]